 Be sure to include the UESP account number and beneficiary’s name on the check.

 You can contribute to your account according to your own schedule, whether that means once a month or once a year.
-One-time automated contributions may be completed by clicking here
+One-time electronic contributions may be completed by clicking here

 .
 Once you log in to your account, you will be asked to provide your checking or savings account information and can choose any business day within the next 30 days for the contribution to occur.

 You may find it easier to reach your education savings goals by establishing a plan that allows you to make automated contributions from your checking or savings account.
 When you save consistently, your savings add up and you can average the cost of your investments.
-Establish recurring automated contributions through Account Access
+Establish recurring electronic contributions through Account Access

-or go to the One-Time or Recurring Contributions Authorization/Change form
+or go to the One-Time or Recurring Electronic Contributions Authorization/Change form

 to set up a contribution method that is right for you.